 These kinds of quality issues have far-reaching effects, leading to product recalls, lost trust and damage to the brand.
 Those customers affected may jump to conclusions and assume the faulty paint was the result of cutting corners or using a superior paint product.

-Using IoT can help avoid these kinds of costly issues.
+Using IoT can help avoid these kinds of costly issues within the manufacturing industry.
 With this technology in play, the paint station would have had IoT sensors embedded into the gear.
 At the present time the sensors found the temperature change, staff members could receive an alert.
 Employees could then stop production and solve the challenge immediately.
-As a result, the recall, angry customers, and damaged customer relationships would all be avoided.
+As a result, the recall, angry customers, and damaged customer relationships would all disappear.

 This technology is also useful in the product design and testing phases.
 For example, the production of aircraft, trains and other transportation equipment can be designed with sensors that help to measure important elements that determine the safety, performance, and durability of the product.